Drainage Field Soakaway Systems

 Calculate Vp

-The Vp is calculated using the measurement of soil porosity gained from the percolation test and the amount of people served by the tank
+The Vp is calculated using the measurement of soil porosity gained from the percolation test and the number of people served by the tank.

 Stage 3